pycontribs/mk/docs/README.md

 ## Using mk to propose changes to projects

-Instead of writing long list of tasks to follow, we can use a tool that tells him what to do next.
+Instead of writing a long list of tasks to follow, we can use a tool that tells him what to do next.
 For example, `mk` has a built-in command named `up(load)` that aims to ease preparing a local change from being proposed to the project.